Domestic Wastewater Management Plan

 The degree of information to be provided to Council varies according the property’s sensitivity risk rating.
 For ‘Low’ rated properties, only very basic information would need to be submitted, compared to more comprehensive information for those rated ‘High’ or ‘Very High’

 Below are links to the Information Checklists which relate to the different risk categories:

-Land owners wishing to lodge a planning application for development which relies on an on-site effluent treatment system, or where no planning permit is required, when lodging an application for a ‘Permit to Install’, should contact Council’s Health protection Unit on (03) 5232 9400 to determine the risk rating of their land.
+Land owners wishing to lodge a planning application for development which relies on an on-site effluent treatment system, or where no planning permit is required, when lodging an onsite wastewater management system application, land owners should contact Council’s Health protection Unit on (03) 5232 9400 to determine the risk rating of their land.

 Once the sensitivity risk rating for a property is confirmed, information needs to be prepared in accordance with the relevant check list.
 In the case of proposals where the risk is Moderate or higher, the information will need to be prepared as part of a Land Capability Assessment by a suitably qualified professional.

 The Shire’s Health Protection Unit is happy to clarify these requirements at the number above.

 The high rainfall settlements of Lavers Hill and Beech Forrest will provide challenging to treating and retaining effluent on a property.
 The following are reference designs for Wick Trench effluent disposal design specific for these settlements for dwellings by number of bedrooms and soil type: